 UW-Madison Travel Policy precludes university-affiliated student travel to locations that are under a current U.S. Department of State (DoS) Level 3 or Level 4 advisory designation, a Centers for Disease Control and Prevention (CDC) Warning Level 3 notice, and locations specifically designated as a “Travel Warning” location by the Provost.
 To read this policy and potentially request a waiver, see information on UW-Madison International Safety and Security website.
 Students hoping to travel to a location currently under a travel advisory are allowed to apply for a Scott Kloeck-Jenson Fellowship but it is the responsibility of awardees to secure any necessary waivers via the UW-Madison’s international travel policy.
 Notice that the above information applies to your planned travel if any part of your itinerary takes you through an area that is under a travel advisory.
 Also, please note that health insurance is required per UW policy and proof of coverage will be required of awardees.
 Questions regarding the UW-Madison travel policy should be directed to Ron Machoian, the UW-Madison ISSD, who can be contacted at firstname.lastname@example.org, or at 608.890.2446.

-The application period for the 2021 awards is now closed.
-Deadline to submit an application for summer 2021 awards wass Monday, March 1, 2021 by 10am.
+The application period for the 2022 awards is now open.
+Deadline to submit an application for summer 2022 awards is Monday, February 21, 2022 by 10am.

 Letters of recommendation must be received by this deadline as well.